 Yes.
 There are water fountains throughout Brooklyn Bridge Park and each has a water bottle filling feature.

 Water fountains are turned off for the winter season when outside temperatures reach freezing.

 Parking near Brooklyn Bridge Park is very limited.
-We highly recommend taking public transportation, biking or walking to the park.
+We recommend taking public transportation, biking, or walking to the Park.
 BBP is accessible by bus, subway and ferry.
-See more about Getting to Brooklyn Bridge Park.

 There are limited metered parking spaces in a public parking lot on Furman Street near Pier 2.
 The parking spaces are metered for both a minimum and a maximum of three hours.
 Please note that parking on the Loop Road (between Pier 5 and Pier 6) is not allowed, it is a drop off space only.

-There are two paid parking lots.
-A paid parking garage is located near Pier 6, accessible on the south side of 360 Furman Street.
-A paid parking garage operated by LAZ is located near Pier 1, accessible on the south side of 90 Furman Street (under Squibb Bridge).
+There are two paid parking lots in the Park.
+A parking garage is located near Pier 6, accessible on the south side of 360 Furman Street.
+A parking garage operated by LAZ is located near Pier 1, accessible on the south side of 90 Furman Street (under Squibb Bridge).